keboola/developers-docs/cli/structure/index.md

 - `version` - current supported version is `2`
 - `project` - information about the project
   - `id` - ID of the project
-  - `apiHost` - url of the Keboola Connection instance (e.g. `connection.keboola.com`)
+  - `apiHost` - URL of the Keboola Connection instance (e.g., `connection.keboola.com`)
 - `sortBy` - name of the configuration property used for sorting (default `id`)
 - `naming` - rules for directory names, [see the details](/cli/structure/#naming)
 - `allowedBranches` - array of branches to work with
 - `ignoredComponents` - array of components to not work with
 - `branches` - array of used branches
   - `id` - ID of the branch
-  - `path` - name of the directory containing the branch configuration (e.g. `main`)
+  - `path` - name of the directory containing the branch configuration (e.g., `main`)
 - `configurations` - array of component configurations
   - `branchId` - ID of the branch the configuration belongs to
-  - `componentId` - ID of the component (e.g. `keboola.ex-aws-s3`)
+  - `componentId` - ID of the component (e.g., `keboola.ex-aws-s3`)
   - `id` - ID of the configuration
-  - `path` - path to the configuration in the local directory (e.g. `extractor/keboola.ex-aws-s3/7241111/my-aws-s3-data-source`)
+  - `path` - path to the configuration in the local directory (e.g., `extractor/keboola.ex-aws-s3/7241111/my-aws-s3-data-source`)
   - `rows` - array of configuration rows (if the component supports rows)
     - `id` - ID of the row
-    - `path` - path to the row from the configuration directory (e.g. `rows/cities`)
+    - `path` - path to the row from the configuration directory (e.g., `rows/cities`)

 ### Naming

-Names of the directories of different configuration types are subject to rules defined in the [manifest](/cli/structure/#manifest) under `naming` section.
+Names of the directories of different configuration types are subject to the rules defined in the [manifest](/cli/structure/#manifest) under the `naming` section.
 These are the default values:

 ```json
 {